 On that October day, helicopters hovered over the Plaza de las Tres Culturas and a massive police contingent cordoned off the protest zone.
 Suddenly shots rang out, apparently from the balcony that served as a speakers’ platform.
 Police then opened fire on the demonstrators and mayhem ensued.
-A government-authorized account reported 20 protesters killed, however, researchers and media reports estimate the real number is acknowledged to be closer to 400.
+A government-authorized account reported 20 protesters killed, however, researchers and media reports estimate the real number is closer to 300.

 The generally accepted theory, though there are many, is that the government staged the massacre, planting snipers on the balcony.
 To this day the incident still generates a massive protest march from Tlatelolco to the Zócalo on October 2.